Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     velocity, and angular velocities of each limb, along with goal direction.
   * Vector Action space: (Continuous) Size of 39, corresponding to target rotations applicable to the joints.
-  * Visual Observations: None.
+  * Visual Observations: None
-* Reset Parameters: Four, corresponding to the following
+* Reset Parameters: Four
     * gravity: Magnitude of gravity
         * Default: 9.81
         * Recommended Minimum: